lichen-community-systems/signaletic/docs/contributing/developing-a-signal.md

 ### Constructor

-A signal's constructor is responsible for allocating memory for the signal as well as any owned objects such as its inputs.
-The constructor should defer to the initializer to assign any state or set default values.
+A signal's constructor is responsible for allocating memory for the signal's struct as well as any owned objects such as its output.
+The constructor should only allocate memory; it should defer to an initializer function to set up any state or assign default values.
+This separation between construction (i.e. dynamic memory allocation) and initialization allows Signaletic to be used in an entirely static memory environment, as is common on embedded devices.
+Signaletic, however, provides a custom memory allocator that is suited to real-time systems.

 ```c
 struct star_sig_${SignalName}* star_sig_${SignalName}_new(